 Wipe the outside of the bottle with a napkin dipped in rubbing alcohol to remove any hand oils that would interfere with the paint.

 Step 4: Paint the Bottle

 Paint the side of the bottle opposite the side where you drilled the hole.
 Dip a paintbrush into some glass paint or use glass paint markers to make a design.
 Paint snowflakes or other winter or holiday images for the holidays or plants and flowers for a summer decoration.
 Wait 30 minutes for the paint to dry all the way.

 Place the bottle on the bottom rack of a cool conventional oven.
 You need to gradually heat and cool the paint as to not crack the glass.
 Set the oven to the temperature and time indicated on the instructions for your brand of glass paint.
-When it is done, turn the oven off and wait at least 1 hour before removing the bottle from the oven.
+When it is done, turn the oven off and wait at least 1 hour before removing the painted glass bottle from the oven.